-After much delay, there is large scale procurement reform coming into force on 28 October 2024.
-In March 2024, the Procurement Regulations 2024/UK Legislation were laid in Parliament to bring some elements of this reform into effect.
-Implementation of the regulations will significantly revise historical procurement rules.
+After much delay, there is large scale procurement reform coming into force on 24 February 2025.
+The Procurement Act replaces the Public Contract Regulations 2015.
+Implementation of the Act will significantly revise historical procurement rules.

 All staff that are budget holders, or are involved in procuring goods or services, need to be aware of the regulations.
-The Commissioning Support Unit and Legal Services are working together to create a set of rules, guidelines etc., amending the Contract procedure rules to reflect the new legislation which will be available by September 2024.
-Guidance will need to be provided to cover the transition to the new regulations, and a comprehensive programme of learning and development to support the implementation of the changes.
+The Commissioning Support Unit and Legal Services are working together to create a set of rules, guidelines etc., amending the Contract procedure rules to reflect the new legislation which will be available by January 2025.
+Guidance will e provided to cover the transition to the new regulations, and a comprehensive programme of learning and development to support the implementation of the changes.